Kenwood NX720/NX820 & TK7360/TK8360

 For the Kenwood NX720/820-series and the TK7360/8360-series radios, we have a Network Interface that connects locally to the radio and gives the operator a Virtual Control Head.

-The virtual control head gives you full control of the radio, just as if you were sitting in front of it.
+The Virtual Control Head gives you full control of the radio, just as if you were sitting in front of it.
 All buttons can be accessed from your touch screen, with the PC mouse or by short cuts on the standard keyboard.
-And the whole display is replicated on the virtual control head.
+And the whole radio display is replicated on the Virtual Control Head.

 The Virtual Control Head has an option to activate a numeric keyboard.
 This is useful if you send many selective calls or if you have many channels to select.
 For example if you use the radio for marine VHF channels, it is faster to select channel with two keys than to step up/down with the arrow keys.

-The radio can simultaneously be used as a standard radio with its control head, microphone and speaker.
+The radio can simultaneously be both remote controlled and used as a standard radio with its control head, microphone and speaker.

 All connections are made from the rear 15 pin connector on the radio.